harsh08hc/ETH-AVAX-Intermediate-module-2-HARSH/README.md

 getTransactionStatement(): Returns the address of the smart contract (unused parameter). setAccountName(string memory _name): Sets the account name for the sender's address. getAccountName(): Returns the account name associated with the sender's address.

+## Technologies Used

+- React - JavaScript library for building user interfaces
+- Ethereum - Blockchain network for decentralized applications
+- MetaMask - Wallet and gateway to Ethereum blockchain
+- ethers.js - Library for interacting with Ethereum smart contracts

+## Contributing

+Contributions are welcome!
+If you find any issues or want to add new features, feel free to submit a pull request.

+## Authors

+Harsh Chaudhary